Kittyfisto/dotnetdoc/README.md

 Insert automatically generated documentation for this library.
 Add links to other projects (Metrolib, SharpRemote, etc...)

 I've written this project to document my own libraries.
 It's generally **not** written for **public consumption**, at least not yet anways.
+You may certainly try to retrieve some value from this project, but please do not expect the same quality or features of other solutions such as doxygen.